exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 Now we need to tell the adapter how to map the DynamoDB documents to Exasol tables.
 For that we create a file with the [Exasol Document Mapping Language](../gettingStartedWithSchemaMappingLanguage.md).

 You can create the file wherever you want.
-We will later upload it to BucketFS.
+We will later upload it to the BucketFS.

 `firstMapping.json`:
 ```json